calebchase/cytoscape.js-html-node/README.md

 Use information:

-- `js query`: Accepts any cytoscape query.
-Specifies which nodes `js template` will apply to.
+- `query`: Accepts any cytoscape query.
+Specifies which nodes `template` will apply to.

-- `js defaultColor`: The color of the cytoscape node(s) when zoom has not passed the minimum `js zoomRange` value.
+- `defaultColor`: The color of the cytoscape node(s) when zoom has not passed the minimum `zoomRange` value.

-- `js altColor`: The color of the cytoscape node(s) when zoom has passed the minimum `js zoomRange` value.
+- `altColor`: The color of the cytoscape node(s) when zoom has passed the minimum `zoomRange` value.

-- `js zoomRange`: The zoom range for which the template html is used.
-The values for each `js zoomRange` within a `js query` should be continuous with ascending values.
-The minimum value of all `js zoomRange` within a `js query` specifies when to toggle between `js altColor` and `js defaultColor`.
-The largest `js zoomRange` should be arbitrarily large.
+- `zoomRange`: The zoom range for which the template html is used.
+The values for each `zoomRange` within a `query` should be continuous with ascending values.
+The minimum value of all `zoomRange` within a `query` specifies when to toggle between `altColor` and `defaultColor`.
+The largest `zoomRange` should be arbitrarily large.